Carthur-P/Language-Translator/README.md

 # Language-Translator
 Android app that can translate English text to 5 different languages with text-to-speech functionality.
 This Android application will allow the user to input text into the textbox which will then be translated to a different language.
 The user will then select from 5 different languages which include; English, French, Spanish, German and Italian.
 The app uses the translate.yandex API to translate the user input text into different languages.
 Link to the translate.yandex API can be found below.
-This application was developed as part of the Otago Polytechnic Bachelor of Information Technology Mobile paper (IN).
+This application was developed as part of the Otago Polytechnic Bachelor of Information Technology Mobile paper (IN721000).

 translate.yandex: https://translate.yandex.com/developers